-The initial voucher term will be not exceed 120 calendar days.
-The family must submit a Request for Tenancy Approval that is complete and contains consistent information and a proposed lease within the 120-day period unless the Authority HHA grants an extension.
+The initial voucher term will not exceed 120 calendar days.
+The family must submit a Request for Tenancy Approval that is complete and contains consistent information and a proposed lease within the 120-day period unless HHA grants an extension.
 The Vice President of the HCV program may make exceptions to the voucher term if the Vice President determines the exception is justified by the family's circumstances.

-The AuthorityHHA will approve extensions in the following circumstances:
+HHA will approve extensions in the following circumstances:

 - 1. It is necessary as a reasonable accommodation for a person with disabilities. - 2.
-It is due to reasons beyond the family's control, as determined by the AuthorityHHA.
-The following are examples of extenuating circumstances that the AuthorityHHA may consider in making its decision: - i. serious illness or death in the family, - ii. occurrence of a natural disaster, and - iii. whether the family size or other special requirement makes it difficult to find a unit.
+It is due to reasons beyond the family's control, as determined by HHA.
+The following are examples of extenuating circumstances that HHA may consider in making its decision: - i. serious illness or death in the family, - ii. occurrence of a natural disaster, and - iii. whether the family size or other special requirement makes it difficult to find a unit.
 The presence of these circumstances does not guarantee that an extension will be granted.
-The authority reserves any and all rights to make decisions on extenuating circumstances as they are presented and based on a case by case basis. - 3.
-The request for an extension to the voucher term has been made in writing and submitted to the Authority prior to the expiration date of the voucher (or extended term of the voucher).
-Any request for an extension must include the reason(s) an extension is necessary, as well as documentation to support the request.
+The authority reserves any and all rights to make decisions on extenuating circumstances as they are presented and based on a case by case basis.